 Recognizing the importance of receiving feedback from stakeholders to help continually improve services, CRS solicits participant comments at the end of facilitated dialogue and training sessions.
-For example, in FY 2020, survey data indicated that 94% of respondents found the CRS training that they had attended to be interactive and engaging, with 95% indicating that the training was a worthwhile use of their time.
-In addition, in FY 2021, CRS launched a new initiative to document the broader outcomes of its work with communities, including the extent to which stakeholders perceive that tensions decreased, police-community relations improved, and local capacity increased to independently resolve future conflicts.
-The results of its first outcome evaluation, which is examining the effects of a Strengthening Police and Community Partnerships facilitated dialogue program conducted in 2018, began in spring 2021.
-Results are expected by late summer 2021.
+For example, in the first three quarters of FY 2022, survey data indicated that 94% of respondents found the CRS training that they had attended to be interactive and engaging, with 95% indicating that the training was a worthwhile use of their time.
+In FY 2021, CRS also launched a new initiative to document the broader outcomes of its work with communities, including the extent to which stakeholders perceive those tensions decreased, police-community relations improved, and local capacity increased to independently resolve future conflicts.
+Its first outcome evaluation, which examined the effects of an SPCP facilitated dialogue program conducted in 2018, found that 4% of program participants rated their perceptions of community trust in police as good or very good before the program and that 33% rated their perceptions of community trust as good or very good when surveyed in 2021.

 Making information about CRS services and programs easily available to the public continues to be a priority for CRS.
-In FY 2020 alone, the CRS website had more than 32,000 visitors and more than 73,000 page views.
-In FY 2021, CRS launched a Spanish-language version of its website.
+In FY 2023, the CRS website had more than 217,129 visitors.
+In addition, in FY 2021, CRS launched a Spanish-language version of its website.
 Moreover, CRS broadened the ability of its diverse community groups to access information about CRS's services and programs by translating key documents available to stakeholders on its website into 12 languages, including Arabic, Chinese, Haitian Creole, Korean, Punjabi, Spanish, Tagalog, and Vietnamese.

-In preparation for growth in FYs 2021 and potentially 2022, CRS intensified its emphasis on staff development and training of staff on the fundamental skills of conflict resolution, developing and piloting a comprehensive training program for new conciliators to equip them with an understanding of CRS's core mission, mandates, services, programs, and approach to outreach and service delivery.
+In preparation for growth in FYs 2022 and 2023, CRS intensified its emphasis on staff development and training of staff on the fundamental skills of conflict resolution.
+This included developing a comprehensive, pilot training program for new conciliators to equip them with an understanding of CRS's core mission, mandates, services, programs, and approach to outreach and service delivery.
 The training includes a self-paced workbook designed to be completed over a two-month period and 32 hours of instructor-led interactive classes.
+In FY 2022, CRS also developed a roadmap to guide the first 18 months of the onboarding and professional development of new conciliation specialists, which will enable CRS to track key milestones, such as shadowing experienced conciliation specialists and completing the pilot and other training.
+In FY 2023, CRS continued to revise and update its internal and external training programs, such as the PPOW forum to better meet the demands and challenges that communities of faith face and SPCP program to enhance the relationship between communities and law enforcement through collaboration and proactive problem solving.

-CRS also holds staff training sessions to develop leadership skills and enhance and refresh contemporary conflict resolution strategies and skills, with an internal skills certification process for fundamental tools that are used in conflict resolution cases.
-The Agency continues to strengthen its emphasis on local capacity building by having conciliators focus on the implementation of collaborative partnerships, action planning, and other mechanisms for strategically empowering and sustaining peaceful communities.
+Finally, CRS holds staff training sessions to develop leadership skills and enhance and refresh contemporary conflict resolution strategies and skills, with an internal skills certification process for fundamental tools that are used in conflict resolution cases.
+CRS continues to strengthen its emphasis on local capacity building by having conciliators focus on the implementation of collaborative partnerships, action planning, and other mechanisms for strategically empowering and sustaining peaceful communities.